drghirlanda/alex/Docs/AlexManual.md

 ## The `Stimuli.csv` file

-In the `Phases.csv` files in Tables \ref{phases}--\ref{phases-order2}, how does alex know that Red, White, and Pink represent red, white and pink squares, and that Smiley is a smiley face?
+How does alex know that Red, White, and Pink mentioned in the `Phases.csv` files in Tables \ref{phases}--\ref{phases-order2} represent red, white, and pink squares, and that Smiley is a smiley face?
 This information is contained in the `Stimuli.csv` file, see Table \ref{stimuli}.

 Name   Type   Parameters        Color       XOffset YOffset